shubh9752/react-album-crud-app/README.md

 # Usage
 The app has a simple interface that allows users to:

-Add a new album by entering the title and clicking the "Add Album" button
+Add a new album by entering the title and clicking the "Add Album" button.\

-Edit an existing album by clicking the "Edit" button and entering a new title
+Edit an existing album by clicking the "Edit" button and entering a new title.\

-Delete an album by clicking the "Delete" button
+Delete an album by clicking the "Delete" button.\

 All data is stored on the JSONPlaceholder API, so any changes made to the albums will be reflected in the API.

 # Technologies Used
-React
+React \
 Axios

 # Acknowledgments